jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 08/02/2021 <!-- lfm -->
+**Last updated:** 08/09/2021 <!-- lfm -->
 1. <!-- lfm -->A Moon Shaped Pool by Radiohead
 2. <!-- lfm -->For the first time by Black Country, New Road
-3. <!-- lfm -->A Tiny House, in Secret Speeches, Polar Equals by Sweet Trip
+3. <!-- lfm -->In Rainbows by Radiohead
-4. <!-- lfm -->Another Thought by Arthur Russell
+4. <!-- lfm -->A Tiny House, in Secret Speeches, Polar Equals by Sweet Trip
-5. <!-- lfm -->Bright Green Field by Squid
+5. <!-- lfm -->Another Thought by Arthur Russell